treellama/shapefusion/trunk/README.txt

 Supported platforms
 -------------------
-ShapeFusion is being developed and constantly tested both on Linux and MacOS
-X. Thanks to wxWidgets it should compile and work also on Windows and maybe other systems, but I've never tried it, although I had reports of success.
+ShapeFusion is being developed on Linux and continuously tested on Linux, MacOS X and Windows.
+Thanks to wxWidgets it should compile and work on other systems too, but I've never tried it.
 ShapeFusion could *in theory* compile and work also on MacOS Classic, but I have no plans on this side.
-If you build ShapeFusion on systems different from Linux and MacOS X, please let me know (screenshots and binary builds are appreciated!).
+If you build ShapeFusion on systems different from Linux, MacOS X and Windows, please let me know (screenshots and binary builds are appreciated!).

 Building
 --------